 Having both the terms data science and command line in the title requires an explanation.
 How can a technology that is over 50 years old1 be of any use to a field that is only a few years young?

 These are all valid questions.
 In this first chapter I will answer these questions as follows.
 First, I provide a practical definition of data science that will act as the backbone of this book.
 Second, I’ll list five important advantages of the command line.
-Third, I demonstrate the power and flexibility of the command line through a real-world use case.
 By the end of this chapter I hope to have convinced you that the command line is indeed worth learning for doing data science.

 Without any data, there is little data science you can do.
-So the first step is the obtain data.
+So the first step is obtaining data.
 Unless you are fortunate enough to already possess data, you may need to do one or more of the following:

 - Download data from another location (e.g., a webpage or server)